Mental Health Coverage with Medicare

 As previously stated, Part A helps with coverage if you have a mental health issue that requires hospitalization.
 Part A also can work in conjunction with Part B to control out-of-pocket expenses related to mental health by opening the door for you to enroll in a Medigap supplemental plan provided by a private insurance company.

-Alternatively, having Part A and Part B of Original Medicare qualifies you to switch to Medicare Advantage plan.
-Also provided by private insurance companies with guidance from the federal Medicare program, Medicare Advantage plans replace Original Medicare while providing the same coverages as Parts A and B and possibly additional coverage for things like mental health.
+Having Part A and Part B of Original Medicare qualifies you to switch to a Medicare Advantage plan.
+Provided by private insurance companies with guidance from the federal Medicare program, Medicare Advantage plans substitute for Original Medicare.
+These plans are required to match the coverage from Parts A and B, but they may also feature additional benefits in areas like mental health and preventive services.

 Medicare Advantage plans come in many shapes and sizes.
 Still, one constant is an out-of-pocket maximum that defines the most money you can have to pay out of pocket in a plan year (Original Medicare doesn’t have an out-of-pocket maximum, although two Medigap plans do).

-All Medicare Advantage plans must provide at least the same coverage for mental health as Original Medicare does, but many Medicare Advantage plans offer additional coverage for mental health.
-If that’s a priority for your healthcare journey, a GoHealth licensed insurance agent can help you identify a Medicare Advantage plan that fits your needs.
+If additional coverage for mental health is a priority for your healthcare journey, a GoHealth licensed insurance agent can help you identify a Medicare Advantage plan that fits your needs.